AIRnet Pipe Airlines for Shops Can Save Your Money

-- The smooth inner surface results in a low friction factor, saving money on the electricity bill.
+- Smooth inner surface results in lower friction factor, which reduces electricity bills.

-- They require a lower loading pressure that lowers the power consumption.
+- Lower loading pressure that reduces power consumption.

-- They can be installed by one person without training or specialized tools.
+- Simple installation — can be done by one person without training or specialized tools.

 Shop Compressed Air System Layouts at Aluminum Air Pipe